dnguyen800/dnguyen800.github.io/_posts/2019-04-14-smart-switch.md

 ## What you need to know

 Smart light switches are the ideal lighting solution in every home.
-Replacing one light switch connected to six light bulbs is cheaper than replacing with six smart bulbs.
+Replacing one light switch connected to six light bulbs is cheaper than replacing six smart bulbs.
 Smart switches function physically like regular switches, with the added benefit of being controlled remotely through voice, app, or automation.
 It’s too bad that I’m a renter, otherwise, I would have smart switches everywhere.

-Most wireless light switches use Z-Wave Plus, but some use Wi-Fi or other technology.
+Most wireless light switches use Z-Wave Plus, but some use Wi-Fi or another technology.
 I wouldn’t use Wi-Fi switches unless I trust that the company will be around in the next ten years.
-That is why I’m comfortable recommending the Lutron Caseta brand, mainly because the company makes good products and has been around for decades.
+That is why I’m comfortable recommending the Lutron Caseta brand, mainly because the company makes good products and has been around for ages.

 <figure class="align-center" style="width: 50%;" >
  <img src="assets\images\other\switch-install.jpg" />